 Summary: Federal lawsuit challenging President Trump's ban on "bump stock" devices by executive fiat

-Plaintiffs: Damien Guedes, Firearms Policy Foundation, Madison Society Foundation, Florida Carry, Inc., MO state Rep. Shane Roden; Firearms Policy Coalition (by consolidation with FPC v.
+Plaintiffs: Damien Guedes, Firearms Policy Foundation, Madison Society Foundation, Florida Carry, Inc., Missouri state Rep. Shane Roden; Firearms Policy Coalition (by consolidation with FPC v.
 Whitaker)

 Defendants: Bureau of Alcohol, Tobacco, Firearms and Explosives, Acting Attorney General Matthew Whitaker, ATF Acting Director Thomas Brandon, United States of America; Attorney General William Barr (by substitution)

 2018-12-18: ATF/DOJ Final Rule Banning Bump-Stock Devices